-The Company entrusts the accounting auditor with the guidance on accounting.
+The Company entrusts and pays the accounting auditor with the guidance on accounting, human rights due diligence, and advice on supply chain management, etc.

 (4) Policy for Decisions on Dismissal or Non-Reappointment of Accounting Auditors

 In the case where it is deemed that the accounting auditor has fallen under any of the reasons for dismissal prescribed in Article 340, Paragraph 1 of the Companies Act, the Audit & Supervisory Board shall dismiss the accounting auditor based on the consent of all audit & supervisory board members.